If you're wondering "Who is this Nige geezer and why is he wittering on about Cholesterol, Diabetes & Vitamin D?", read on...

 This story starts in 1997.
 I'd just come through an acrimonious divorce and I was tired, bloated, 17st 7lb and depressed.
 Then a pamphlet dropped through my letterbox.
 It was from Agora Lifestyles, promoting a book by a Dr. Robert C. Atkins (never heard of him!).
 I didn't buy his book, but I read the pamphlet from cover to cover, and it described postprandial sleepiness followed by ravenous hunger after eating meals high in carbohydrate.
 Since childhood, I used to feel very sleepy after eating starchy meals but I never knew why.
 So, despite my disbelief that Atkins' diet could work, I cut out bread, pasta, potatoes, rice, cereals etc - all of the things that we are constantly told are good for us because they are "low-fat".

-Within days, I felt like a new man (oo-er, missus!)
+Within days, I felt like a new man.
 The postprandial sleepiness & ravenous hunger were gone, my weight slowly decreased and the heartburn I used to get was also gone.
 I was a total convert.
 By nature I'm very curious (which is why I became an Engineer), so I wondered how Atkins' diet worked.
 In 1999, I got Internet access at work and was delighted to see that there were people out there (some of them doctors) other than Atkins who were saying much the same thing.

-I still didn't understand how Atkins' diet worked, so I studied some biochemistry web-sites to get a better understanding of human metabolism.
+I didn't know how Atkins's diet worked, so I studied some biochemistry web-sites to get a better understanding of human metabolism.
 In November 2002, I joined the Muscletalk forum after e-mailing James Collier B.Sc.
 (Hons) - Moderator and Contributor to Muscletalk as an Expert in Nutrition, criticising his negative article on ketogenic diets.
 Username "Nigeepoo" was born.
 Why Nigeepoo?
 I have a rather odd sense of humour and think that putting "poo" on the end of a word is hilarious.
 It also suits my warm & fluffy nature!

 This was the beginning of a new phase in my learning.
 From there, I found a US & then a Canadian (now closed) body-building forum which allowed me to learn even more about nutrition.
 In January 2003, the BBC series "Diet Trials" studied the Atkins diet amongst others.
 At the end of the series, viewers were referred to a BBC Nutrition & Fitness board (now closed) and a Healthy eating board (now a Food Q&A board) where I posted.
 As a result of various recommendations, I bought some books on running, diet & nutrition, metabolism and biochemistry.
 I also surfed PubMed and various journals, looking for studies on ketogenic diets and the effects of different proteins, fats and carbohydrates on subjects.
 See How stuff works.